GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 - LDS: Includes Local Data Share instructions

-- IMMEDIATE: Includes the immediate instructions such as s_nop and s_waitcnt.
+- IMMEDIATE: Includes the immediate instructions such as s_nop and s_waitcnt

 - EXPORT: Includes export instructions

 - MISC: Includes other miscellaneous instructions such as s_endpgm

 - RAYTRACE: Includes the BVH instructions used during raytracing.
+Only shown when viewing profiles captured on a GPU that supports ray tracing

+- WMMA: Includes the WMMA instructions used during wave matrix multiply accumulate operations.
+Only shown when viewing profiles captured on a GPU that supports WMMA instructions

 The instruction types table provides a useful summary of the shader's structure especially for very long shaders.